code4fukui/SchemaCSV/README.md

 ## Spec

-- name
+- name - with '.' for the hierarchical structure
-- type - type of JSON Scheam, with '?' for not required
+- type - type of JSON Scheam, ends with '?' for not required
 - example
 - description